jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 ds.max(dim=["x", "y"])
 ```

-__Note__ Using the names of the data variables (which is actually element-wise opertaions with DataArrays) makes a calculation very self-describing, e.g.
+__Note__ Using the names of the data variables (which is actually element-wise operations with DataArrays) makes a calculation very self-describing, e.g.

 ```{code-cell} ipython3
 (ds["temperature"] * ds["precipitation"]).sel(year=2016).plot.imshow()